To select the category of FAQs you want click in the list below.

 Modern treatment means that you can still do everything you planned before you found out you were positive.
 You can also have as long and as healthy a life as if you were HIV negative.

-After you are diagnosed, the only people who know your status will be you, your doctor and other health care workers involved in your care.
+After you are diagnosed, the only people who know your status will be you, your doctor and other health care workers involved in your care at the HIV clinic.

 - Healthcare workers can not tell anyone about your results without your permission, including your family doctor or your partner.